adaliszk/benchmark-php-cli/README.md

-# Benchmark: PHP CLI (Docker Images)
+# Benchmark: PHP CLI (\w Docker Images)
-Just a simple test to check different php versions and installed modules how's effect the minimal possible script runtime.
+Just a simple tester to check different php versions and installed modules how's effect the minimal possible script runtime.
 The test itself really simple, I track the elapsed time with linux `time` command on various scripts in the scripts folder.
-My testing machine has a `Intel® Core™ i7-7700K CPU @ 4.20GHz × 8` CPU and `2 × 16GB HyperX RAM @ 2400Mhz` RAM, the storage is a `HiperX SSD` with `M.2` connection.

 ## Testing Environments